 Recipe FAQs

 Does Pancake Batter Need to Rest?
+Let the batter rest 20 minutes for lighter, fluffier pancakes!

+What Does Buttermilk Do In Pancakes?
 Buttermilk is acidic, and when mixed with baking soda, it aids in adding extra height to the batter and the browning process.
 Buttermilk also helps break down the gluten, resulting in a soft, moist, and tender pancake.

 Should You Cook Pancakes in Butter or Oil?
+Preferably butter because it adds a rich buttery flavor to pancakes, which many people find delicious.

-You will know you need to flip the pancakes when air bubbles appear on the surface of the pancakes.
+How to Know When To Flip Pancakes?
+You will know you need to flip the pancakes when air bubbles appear on their surface.
 Before the bubbles break, lift them with a spatula and gently flip them.

+What Temp Should Cast Iron Griddle be for Pancakes?
 The ideal griddle temperature for pancakes is 375°F, or a medium setting for gas stovetop burners.

 What to Serve With Cast Iron Pancakes